 The fall is a busy time for people who need to sign up for healthcare coverage through Medicare or the Affordable Care Act (ACA).
-The Medicare Open Enrollment period occurs each autumn from October 15 through December 7.
-Meanwhile, open enrollment for the plans certified by the ACA’s Health Insurance Marketplace begins on November 1.
-The last day to enroll or change plans for coverage to start on January 1 occurs on December 15, and open enrollment ends on January 15.
+Medicare Open Enrollment occurs from October 15 through December 7.
+Meanwhile, open enrollment for ACA Marketplace plans begins on November 1.
+The last day to enroll or change plans for ACA coverage to start on January 1 occurs on December 15, and open enrollment ends on January 15 in most states.

 Tips for Insurance Optimization